Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Further, when it comes to pre-salt or strategic areas, the Pre-salt Law provides that Petrobras must be the operator and hold a minimum stake of 30% in any consortium formed with other oil companies for public bid proceedings.
-This rule may be amended by Congress shortly.
+Further, when it comes to pre-salt or strategic areas, the Pre-salt Law provides that Petrobras can execute its preferential right to be the operator and hold a minimum stake of 30% in any consortium formed with other oil companies for public bid proceedings.

 Are there any special legal provisions applicable to joint ventures?

 Pursuant to the Petroleum Law, companies can carry out oil and gas exploration and production individually or through a consortium with other companies.
 Under a consortium agreement, a leader company will be appointed as responsible for the operations, while the other members will be joint and severally liable for the obligations undertaken under the agreement.